TypQxQ/Klipper_ToolChanger/README.md

     - Or set Time to standby to 0.1 for instant standby and Time to Powerdown to 604800 for a having it powered for a week.
     - Usefull when having sporadic toolchanges in a large print or many toolchanges in a small print.
   - Wait to reach temperature with tolerance.
 Set temperature +/- configurable tolerance.
 * Current Tool is saved and restored at powerdown.
+Default but optional.

 ## To do:
 * Save pressure avance per tool